 This runner bean variety produces brilliant, rich-red flowers and is considered both ornamental and edible.
 The flowers of Scarlet Emperor Pole Runner Beans attract hummingbirds and other pollinators.
 Its sweet tasty pods can be eaten fresh or left to dry.

 Young Scarlet Emperor beans are highly flavorful and beloved by culinary experts.
 Mature beans on the other hand make awesome candidates for drying.
 Plant multiple plants along a Florida weave for a wall of gorgeous crimson blooms.

-These seeds were originally obtained from the Arikara tribe of North Dakota and then introduced commercially in 1914.
+These seeds were originally obtained from the Arikara peoples of North Dakota and then introduced commercially in 1914.
 They produce yellow-tan seeds with red-brown eye rings.
 They have good drought tolerance and are great for drying for long-term storage.

-Within 90 days you can enjoy a harvest of these interesting beans, which can be eaten fresh as green beans in early stages.
+Within 90 days you can enjoy a harvest of these interesting beans, which can even be eaten fresh as green beans in early stages.
 These small 15 inch tall plants are container ready, or can be planted among companions.

 Lina Sisco’s Bird Egg

 This family heirloom was brought to Missouri in a covered wagon in the 1880s by relatives of the founding members of the Seed Saver’s Exchange.
 It produces large, tan beans with maroon markings and is primarily used as a dried bean.

 As a drying bean, you can bet the flavor of Bird Egg works amazingly in soups and casseroles.
 Some even can them.
 The plants are fairly small, reaching 2 feet at most.
 This means outdoor gardeners of all kinds can cultivate them.